cilium/cilium/Documentation/gettingstarted/encryption-wireguard.rst

              --set encryption.enabled=true \\
              --set encryption.type=wireguard

-Wireguard may also be enabled manually by setting setting the ``enable-wireguard: true`` option in the Cilium ``ConfigMap`` and restarting each Cilium agent instance.
+WireGuard may also be enabled manually by setting setting the ``enable-wireguard: true`` option in the Cilium ``ConfigMap`` and restarting each Cilium agent instance.